OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 --------------------------------------------------------

 Once you have your documents organized and building locally, and building without errors on Travis CI, then we can explore transferring those built docs from Travis to github-pages.
-This is discussed in detail in the next doc.
+This is discussed in detail in the next doc on :ref:`github-pages setup <github_pages>`.